luisj1983/k3s-remove/README.md

 ## Description
 This Playbook will remove [k3s](https://k3s.io/) using the built-in k3s scripts and then it ensure that the application and its pre-requisites have been removed.
-Please pay attention to what will be removed and customize it for your needs; the goal of this playbook is to provide a quick way to tear down a k3s `lab/testing` environment, providing a clean-slate to re-deploy from. <br>
+Please pay attention to what will be removed and customize it for your needs; the goal of this playbook is to provide a quick way to tear down a k3s `lab/testing` environment, providing a clean-slate to re-deploy onto. <br>
 <br>
 **If you want to use this in Production then please customise the app removal step.**